 What is Welsh Rarebit?

 Good question.
 Being an American from across the pond, I am not the authority on Welsh Rarebit, a British comfort food with a nod to the Welsh for their love of all things cheese.
-So naturally I consulted my favorite resource of all things unknown to me, Wikipedia.
+So naturally I consulted my favorite resource of all things unknown to me, Wikipedia, a venerable expert on cheese toast.

 I am lacking in the British friend department so I turned to the internet after first reading about Welsh Rarebit.
 After reading a bunch of variations on Welsh Rarebit and watching countless YouTube videos, I went down a virtual ‘rarebit trail’ and I was ready to dive right in.

 Welsh Rarebit is a savory cheese sauce that is served over toasted bread.
 If you ‘put an egg on it’, it is known as a Buck Rarebit or a Golden Buck.
 Rarebit sauce tastes cheesy with a sharp bite and a little heat.